hawkeyeXz/hawkeyeXz/README.md

-# About Me:
+# About Me
-I'm Fajlur, a full-stack developer and cybersecurity enthusiast focused on building secure, scalable web applications.
+I'm `Fajlur`, a full-stack developer and cybersecurity enthusiast focused on building secure, scalable web applications.
 I specialize in modern technologies like React, Next.js, Node.js, and Python, with a strong emphasis on writing clean, efficient code.

 Beyond development, I'm actively involved in ethical hacking and penetration testing on platforms like Hack The Box.
 With a deep interest in offensive security, I continuously explore vulnerabilities, security tools, and secure coding practices to bridge the gap between development and cybersecurity.